Deploy with NGINX Plus Ingress Controller

 Enable with Manifests

-If you are installing NGINX Plus Ingress Controller with manifests follow the Install with Manifests instructions and make the following changes to the NGINX Plus Ingress Controller Pod spec:
+If you are installing NGINX Ingress Controller with manifests follow the Install with Manifests instructions and make the following change to the NGINX Ingress Controller Pod spec:

 -

-Add the following annotation to the NGINX Plus Ingress Controller Pod spec:
+Add the following label to the NGINX Ingress Controller Pod spec:

-This annotation prevents automatic injection of the sidecar proxy and configures the NGINX Plus Ingress Controller as the egress endpoint of the mesh.
+This label prevents automatic injection of the sidecar proxy and configures the NGINX Ingress Controller as the egress endpoint of the mesh.

 Enable with Helm